 This paragraph should specify the procedures to ensure all mandatory reportable conditions found in aeronautical products are reported to the customer of the aeronautical product, CAAS and UKCAA.

-The Part 145 Organisation will report to CAAS and CAA, any unairworthy conditions related to a civil aeronautical product being maintained.
+The Part 145 Organisation will report to CAAS and UKCAA, any unairworthy conditions related to a civil aeronautical product being maintained.
 The report will be submitted within 72 hours after the discovery of any failure, defect or malfunction that affects the safety of the civil aeronautical product.

 The Part 145 Organisations can refer to the following URL to report unairworthy conditions to UKCAA.